pk-fr/yakpro-po/README.md

 ##### Warning:
     Currently, yakpro-po only works on 1.x branch of PhpParser.
-    A new 2.0.0 alpha1 PHP Parser has been released with a different API, and drop support for PHP < 5.5
+    A new 2.0.0 alpha1 PHP Parser has been released with a different API,
+    and drop support for PHP < 5.5
-    unfortunately, This new branch is the default one.
+    Unfortunately, This new branch is the default one.

     Please use :
     git clone --branch=1.x https://github.com/nikic/PHP-Parser.git